Mastic: benefits, dosage, contraindications

 Anti-inflammatory

 The anti-inflammatory properties of mastic gum may explain its various health benefits.
 In animal experiments, mastic gum has been observed to reduce inflammation associated with conditions such as edema (swelling caused by fluid accumulation) and asthma.
-This reduction in inflammation could be due to the decrease of certain proteins (cytokines) and enzymes that contribute to inflammatory responses, as well as to a reduced activity of neutrophils and eosinophils, two types of immune cells involved in inflammatory processes.
-Additionally, a pilot study in patients with Crohn's disease showed encouraging results.
-After four weeks of treatment with mastic capsules (six capsules per day, each containing 370 mg of mastic), there was a significant decrease in the disease activity index, as well as in plasma levels of interleukin-6 (IL-6) and C-reactive protein (CRP), two markers of inflammation.
+This reduction in inflammation appears to be due to decreased levels of certain proteins (cytokines) and enzymes that contribute to inflammatory responses, as well as reduced activity of neutrophils and eosinophils, two types of immune cells involved in inflammatory processes.
+Moreover, a pilot study in patients with Crohn's disease showed encouraging results.
+After four weeks of treatment with mastic capsules (six capsules per day, each capsule containing 370 mg of mastic), there was a significant decrease in the disease activity index as well as plasma levels of interleukin-6 (IL-6) and C-reactive protein (CRP), two markers of inflammation.

 Usages associés